JavaScript is required

 • ensuring OSHC is delivered at a diverse range of schools across Victoria, catering for the needs of children with different types of disability.

-The Expression of Interest period is open from Monday 15 April to Friday 7 June 2024.
-Schools will be advised of the outcome in Term 3 2024.
+The Expression of Interest period is open from Monday 24 February to Thursday 24 April 2025.
+Schools will be advised of the outcome in Term 3, 2025.

 Services

-Children and young people are involved in a diverse range of activities, including incursions and excursions.
-They are given opportunities to engage in a range of social and life skills activities with the support of higher staff to child ratios, with an average of one staff member for every two children or young people.
+Children and young people are involved in a diverse range of activities at High Intensity OSHC programs, including incursions and excursions.
+They have opportunities to engage in a range of social and life skills activities with the support of higher staff to child ratios, with an average of one staff member for every two children or young people.

 The funding enables providers to purchase specialised resources and deliver professional learning and training to educators, to ensure the services and supports meet the unique needs of each child and young person participating.